 I don’t believe in heaven or hell or an afterlife.
-But the concept for dogs of Rainbow Bridge is one I am fond of.
-This idea that all dogs – because all dogs are good – cross over and happily play, free from sore paws and arthritic joints, gave me great comfort after my elderly dog died.
-The thought of my little old dog, suddenly bounding away into a field, jumping like he used to when he was a young pup, made me a little less heartbroken.
+But the concept for dogs of the Rainbow Bridge is one I am fond of.
+This idea that all dogs – because all dogs are good – cross over the bridge and happily play, free from sore paws and arthritic joints, gave me great comfort after my elderly dog died.
+The thought of my little old dog suddenly bounding away into a field, jumping like he used to when he was a young pup, made me a little less heartbroken.

 I like the idea of a Rainbow Bridge for loved ones.
 My nanna’s hands wouldn’t hurt anymore and she’d knit in her chair.
 Babies at her feet, tangled in her yarn.
 Every day is Christmas there.

-One of her Christmas traditions was a special gift for my Uncle Peter – her youngest son.
+One of her Christmas traditions was a special gift for my Uncle Peter, her youngest son.